 Support and things to come

 Antonie has asked me to start contributing to the blog.
-In this my first post I want to deal with a number pressing issues:
+In this, my first post, I want to deal with a number of pressing issues:

 Firstly support has become a problem.
 The following will be implemented to improve matters.